SmallSharpToolsOpenSource/iOS-Test-Automation/README.md

 it is defined.
 Now when the test runs are much faster and a larger test suite will be able to run in much less time.

+### UI Automation with Xcode and Instruments

+The tool included with Xcode called Instruments allows for a range of automation features with UI Automation.
+One feature is to use a JavaScript-like language to script automated tests.
+The Navigation project has test scripts which allow for UI testing to be automated and run from the command line.
+See `run-ui-tests.sh` for details.

 # License

 MIT